-According to the Waste & Resources Action Program (WRAP), a British charity, around £140 million worth of clothing goes to landfill in the UK every single year.
-A report by WRAP estimates that the annual footprint of a typical household’s newly bought clothing—plus washing and cleaning—is equivalent in carbon emissions to driving an average car for 6,000 miles or filling 1,000 bathtubs with water.
+A report by WRAP estimates that the annual footprint of a typical household’s newly bought clothing — plus washing and cleaning — is equivalent in carbon emissions to driving an average car for 6,000 miles or filling 1,000 bathtubs with water.

 The most effective way to combat this waste and its impact on the environment is to repair, reuse, and pass on clothing before it has to be recycled into its constituent parts.
 Looking after clothes and repairing them when they break significantly extends each item’s lifespan.